unipeer/unipeer/README.md

 Sellers opt-in to each payment method they wish to accept fiat payment in and the payment address of the platform buyers should make the payment to.

-They can deposit one or more of the accepted tokens for a particular payment method.
+Sellers can deposit one or more of the accepted tokens for a particular payment method they want to sell.

 ## Deployments